 NOTE : Your local hard drive is probably much smaller than the 5 terabytes that are alloted to your cloud storage.

-- If you need to free up space on your local hard drive you can manually select which files and folders will be synched locally.
+- If you need to free up space on your local hard drive you can manually select which files and folders will be synced locally.
 Click on the Choose Folders link in the Account tab.
 A new dialog box opens which presents the files and folders located in your cloud storage location.

 - By removing the check mark in the box to the left of each entry, you can disable the local syncing of the selected file or folder.